Associate art therapist

 Sydney Dlhopolsky, LCAT-P (they/them)

-- neurodviersity
+- Neurodivergence

-- LGBTQIA+ issues
+- LGBTQIA+ Issues

-Openings currently available @ Pittsford.
-Please contact for availability.
+Openings currently available

-$100 self-pay rate.
+$100 self-pay rate

-As we grow up, parts of our identity are sewn on like patches by those around us – parents, siblings, teachers, peers, and even society.
-These patches often stay with us into adulthood where we start to realize that they may not be representative of our authentic selves, but of what others expect us to be.
-Ripping out these patches, mending the holes, and finding our true self is a challenging and emotional process.
+As we grow up, parts of our identity are sewn on like patches by those around us - parents, siblings, teachers, peers, and even society.
+These patches often stay with us into adulthood--when we start to realize that they may not be representative of our authentic selves, but rather of what others expect us to be.
+Ripping out these patches, mending the holes, and finding our true selves is a challenging and emotional process.
 It involves saying goodbye to people and places, rediscovering what really gives our life meaning, and a commitment to unmasking in a society that doesn’t always think highly of the people who do.

 My goal is to help you through this process.
 This may involve finding your values, setting new boundaries, unmasking neurodivergence, exploring gender and sexuality, and/or developing healthy coping skills for the days when the world is just too much.
-In our sessions we will use the tactile and sensory nature of art making to express feelings, explore identity, and process trauma.
-Art gently pushes our brains to express hidden thoughts and emotions and as such I believe art is inherently therapeutic and often surpasses what we are able to express verbally.
-I use a combination of art-as-therapy, personalized art activities, and person centered talk therapy to help you understand your inner-world.
+In our sessions, we will use the tactile and sensory nature of art making to express feelings, explore identity, and process trauma.
+Art gently pushes our brains to express hidden thoughts and emotions, and as such, I believe art is inherently therapeutic and often surpasses what we are able to express verbally.
+I use a combination of art-as-therapy, personalized art activities, and person-centered talk therapy to help you understand your inner-world.
 I use concepts from Acceptance and Commitment Therapy (ACT) to guide our sessions.
 This style of therapy is rooted in accepting yourself instead of changing yourself and can help us figure out what realistic behavioral and environmental shifts will make your life more fulfilling.
 We’ll touch on themes of confidence, self-worth, and self-care.
-Additionally I am excited to offer my clients a gender affirming, and sex positive space.
-I want you to feel comfortable showing up however you are in each moment knowing I will listen, value, and believe you.
+Additionally, I am excited to offer my clients a gender-affirming and sex-positive space.
+I want you to feel comfortable showing up however you are in each moment, knowing I will listen, value, and believe you.

 “The privilege of a lifetime is to become who you truly are. ”